 Many of the American statutes also make provision for compensation to be made by the respondent to the applicant for out-of-pocket expenses incurred as a result of the abuse.
 Such expenditures might include anything from medical expenses and loss of earnings as a result of absences from work due to injury caused by abuse, to the cost of changing locks or acquiring a non-published phone number.
-Some U.S. statutes also expressly include moving expenses in the list of items that may be recovered as outof-pocket expenses.
-For our purposes, however, moving expenses would be covered under recommendations 20 and 21.
+Some U.S. statutes also expressly include moving expenses in the list of items that may be recovered as out-of-pocket expenses.201 For our purposes, however, moving expenses would be covered under recommendations 20 and 21.

 One view is that while the purpose of the legislation is not to establish a specific tort of domestic abuse, it would seem nevertheless that it would be sensible for the court to be able to award expenses to the victim of domestic abuse when such expenses were incurred as a result of the respondent's abusive conduct.
-The Saskatchewan, Nova Scotia, and B.C. models all contain such provisions.
+The Saskatchewan, Nova Scotia, and B.C.
+Models all contain such provisions.

 The other view is that it is beyond the legitimate scope of a domestic abuse statute to go so far as to provide for an alternative tort system.
 While the goal of protection and prevention of domestic abuse is a legitimate goal for such legislation, the creation of compensation remedies goes beyond this legitimate goal and steps into the realm of the corrective justice which has long been dealt with adequately by our system of tort law.
 The provision of such a remedy requires that the judge make a finding of liability on the part of the respondent.
 This goes further than is appropriate for legislation attempting only to prevent domestic abuse and protect its victims.
 Furthermore, the question of what sort of effect such an award would have on the issue of support payments is a troubling one.
-Again, this view would hold that the property and financial arrangements as between domestic partners should be dealt with in their appropriate for loss suffered as a result of domestic abuse.
+Again, this view would hold that the property and financial arrangements as between domestic partners should be dealt with in their appropriate forum and should not be re-configured under the guise of compensation for loss suffered as a result of domestic abuse.